KyNorthstar/libgit2.swift/IMPORTANT USAGE NOTES.md

 libgit2 provides public functionality to specifically seed its random number generator, allowing for deterministic pseudo-randomness.

 libgit2.swift does not provide this functionality, instead using Swift's builtin random subsystem (which automatically stirs/seeds the random number generator), resulting in non-deterministic pseudo-randomness (or true randomness, depending on the implementation used).

+### Platform detection

+libgit2 uses C's compiler directives like `#if __APPLE__` to detect whether it's being compiled for an Apple operating system, like macOS or iOS.

+Swift has some similar mechanisms, but none which do exactly this.

+As a workaround, libgit2.swift currently uses `#if canImport(Darwin)` to check if the Darwin operating system libraries can be imported, and assume that says whether this is an Apple operating system.

+That is _not_ a perfect solition, but it's the best one available in 2025.
+Should a better solution become available (such as the proposed `#if os(Darwin)`), that should be adopted instead.
+In such a case, please let Ky know or fork this project to do that work.